OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-flatpak-convert/convert-flatpak.md

 ## Conversion Flatpak application

-The `ll-pica-flatpak convert` command is used to convert Flatpak applications into Linglong applications.
+The `ll-pica-flatpak convert` command is used to convert Flatpak applications into linyaps applications.

 View the help information for the `ll-pica-flatpak convert` command: